Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 2 in 5 employees are likely to leave their organization within 12 months.

 The question is not one of when they’ll leave, but why they’ll leave.
+So, what exactly makes people quit?

-Why, then, do people voluntarily leave their current companies?
+Why do people voluntarily leave their current companies?

 89% of employers assume that employees quit their jobs because of money.